locnguyenx/locnguyenx.github.io/_posts/2016-09-08-Moqui screen and form.md

 __Attributes of text__

 - __type__ default="any"
     Can be anything.
-Default supported values include: text, cwiki, html, xsl-fo, xml, and csv.A value of "any" will cause it to be used if no other element matches the current output type.
+Default supported values include: text, cwiki, html, xsl-fo, xml, and csv.
+A value of "any" will cause it to be used if no other element matches the current output type.
+- __location__
-- __location__ This is the template or text file location and can be any location supported by the Resource Facade including file, http, component, content, etc.
+    This is the template or text file location and can be any location supported by the Resource Facade including file, http, component, content, etc.
-- __template__ type="boolean" default="true"
+- __template__ (type="boolean" default="true")
     Interpret the text at the location as an FTL or other template?
 Supports any template type supported by the Resource Facade.

     Defaults to true, set to false if you want the text included literally.

 - __encode__ default="false" type="boolean"
     If true the text will be encoded so that it does not interfere with markup of the target output.
 Templates ignore this setting and are never encoded.

     For example, if output is HTML then data presented will be HTML encoded so that all HTML-specific characters are escaped.

 ### section
-- __name__ >A name for the section, used for reference within the screen.
+- __name__ A name for the section, used for reference within the screen.
 Must be specified and must be unique within the screen
 - __condition__ A condition expression, just like the section.condition.expression element but more concise.

 ### section-iterate
-- __name__ >A name for the section, used for reference within the screen.
+- __name__ A name for the section, used for reference within the screen.
 - __list__ The name of the field that contains the list to iterate over.
 - __entry__ The name of the field that will contain each entry as we iterate through the list.
 - __key__ If list points to a Map or List of MapEntry the key will be put where this refers to, the value where the entry attribute refers to.
 - __condition__ A condition expression, just like the section-iterate.condition.expression element but more concise.

 ### section-include
-- __name__ >A name for the section, used for reference within the screen.
+- __name__ A name for the section, used for reference within the screen.
 Must be specified and must be unique within the screen
 - __location__ Location of the screen containing the section to include.
 Example: `location="component path to ScreenName.xml#SectionNameToBeIncluded"`

 #### container